-So, weather you use scenery for table top wargames, for RPGs, dioramas, backing for displaying miniatures or even just for something to make, there are a plethora of options in front of you.
-From scenery pieces scratch built out of bits and pieces, to pre-made resin/ plastic items (such as the ones we sell), to laser-cut balsa wood kits, to fully assembled and painted pieces.
+So, whether you use scenery for table top wargames, for RPGs, dioramas, backing for displaying miniatures or even just for something to make, there are a plethora of options in front of you.
+From scenery pieces scratch built out of bits and pieces, to pre-made resin/plastic items (such as the ones we sell), to laser-cut balsa wood kits, to fully assembled and painted pieces.

-Paper-craft scenery has a good ratio of work ~ results; which is to say, while it may take time to print and assemble, it wont require painting time, and the assembly is 'usually' easy than a complete scratch-build.
-And the results are typically pretty, good, at least for most table-top projects.
+Paper-craft scenery has a good ratio of work ~ results; which is to say, while it may take time to print and assemble, it wont require painting time, and the assembly is ‘usually’ easier than a complete scratch-build.
+And the results are typically pretty, good, at least for most tabletop projects.

 It’s also worthy to note that paper craft usually shines best when the kit focuses on a building or similar terrain piece with flat surfaces and hard edges.